 The DHSS require an indoor Environment Health Assessment (IEHA).

 These regulations collectively look for (historical) hidden conditions and (current) existing hazards.
 Testing to rule out exposures to whatever is found to be present is also required.
-We are familiar with the agencies' requirements and procedures, including:

 The applicable NJDEP technical requirements to evaluate real property.